iltommi/qdb-documentation/source/api/java.rst

 The quasardb Java API uses JNI to bring the power and speed of quasardb to the Java world without compromising performance.

 You can access your cluster using either the high level Java classes or the low level JNI API.
-Where possible you should prefer to use the high level classes.
+In almost all cases you should use the high level classes.

 You may download the Java package from the quasardb download site or build it from the sourcecode `https://github.com/bureau14/qdb-api-java <https://github.com/bureau14/qdb-api-java>`_.
 All information regarding the quasardb download site is in your welcome e-mail.